francoischalifour/medium-zoom/README.md

 * 💎 **Custom templates** — _extend the default look to match your UI_
 * 🔗 **Link support** — _open the link of the image in a new tab when a meta key is held (<kbd>⌘</kbd> or <kbd>Ctrl</kbd>)_
 * 🖼 **Image opener** — _when no link, open the image source in a new tab when a meta key is held (<kbd>⌘</kbd> or <kbd>Ctrl</kbd>)_

+> Check all the features in the [storybook](https://medium-zoom.francoischalifour.com/storybook).

 ## Installation